afewell/AnsibleNSX101/Lab4-Virtual Network Configuration/README.md

 - The installation and configuration of the ESG requires several tasks that interact with multiple NSX Ansible modules.
     - Tasks 1-3: Gather vCenter Moids
       - Description:
-        - Before you can deploy a DLR with the `nsx-dlr` ansible module, you first need to gather the MOIDs for the resource pool or cluster, datacenter, datastore and management portgroup.
+        - Before you can deploy an ESG with the `nsx-edge-router` ansible module, you first need to gather the MOIDs for the resource pool or cluster, datacenter, datastore and management portgroup.
       - [Documentation for the vcenter_gather_moids module](https://github.com/vmware/nsxansible#module-vcenter_gather_moids)
     - Task 4: ESG Creation
       - Description: